Dolphin robotic cleaner which needs a “robotic finger” to operate

 The ‘Robotic finger’ work-bench tested as follows:

-“Automation” is what robots do best, things that are either too complex or to mundane for humans.
-I love this simple robot which takes blood pressure, SPO2, pulse rate (PR) and temperature from your finger and displays these parameters on an OLED screen!
+“Automation” is what robots do best, things that are either too complex or too mundane for humans.
+I love this simple robot which takes heart rate, SPO2 from your finger and displays these parameters on an OLED screen!
+I also love the replicating the technology and so have built some that measure pH and ORP in pool water, alcohol on one’s breath etc.

 Pulse, blood-pressure, SPO2 and temperature, “robot”